LouisMazel/maz-ui/packages/docs/docs/composables/use-aos.md

 ---
 title: useAos
-description: Vue composable to handling aos plugin in your components
+description: Vue composable for handling aos plugin in your components
 ---

 # {{ $frontmatter.title }}